Raviolien/free-genai-bootcamp-2025/0_preweek/sentence_constructor/chatgpt/readme.md

 # ChatGPT Powered Assitant Guide

 ## Which model:
-I'm using the free tier, which ChatGPT tells me is called GPT-4-turbo
+I'm using the free tier, ChatGPT tells me it runs GPT-4-turbo.
+I also tested on GPT-3.5 as I hit the limit of free uses on GPT-4

 # Notes for myself
 ## Prompting Guides